Quality of Life Benefits Outweigh Risk of Scoliosis Surgery in Kids with Cerebral Palsy

 Study: "Assessing the Risk-Benefit Ratio of Scoliosis Surgery in Cerebral Palsy Surgery: Is Worth It." - DOI: 10.2106/JBJS.17.00621

-*News Release by Wolters Kluwer Health: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (Wolters Kluwer Health).
+Disabled World makes no warranties or representations in connection therewith.
 Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.